NOTE: Q1-8 are the same as Q16-23 on Nov 17 Foundation Paper 2

 Calculate the exterior angle of the shape.

-Because AB and AC are the same length, ABC must be isosceles.
+Because and are the same length, must be isosceles.

 Marks = 3